We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 Learners are more likely to stay focused during short, interactive sessions.

-Microlearning plays well with short attention spans and modern learners’ preference for content on demand.
+Microlearning plays well with short attention spans and modern learners’ preference for on-demand content, with learners reporting a 30-55% increase in motivation.

-That way you can increase learner engagement and hopefully promote users to engage with more content, which increases learning opportunity.
+That way, you can increase learner engagement and hopefully promote users to engage with more content, which increases learning opportunities.

 2. Higher retention